Transactions Overview

 |---|---|

-| System | Generated by Tether’s recommendation engine |
+| System Recommended | Generated by Tether’s replenishment engine based on inventory needs.
+Replaced automatically when forecasts are regenerated. |

-| User | Manually created by a user |
+| User Created | Manually created by a user, or converted from a system recommendation.
+These are never overwritten by the system. |

 Transaction Components